Mercury (element): History

 Mercury was found in Egyptian tombs that date from 1500 BC; cinnabar, the most common natural source of mercury, has been in use since the Neolithic Age.

 In China and Tibet, mercury use was thought to prolong life, heal fractures, and maintain generally good health, although it is now known that exposure to mercury vapor leads to serious adverse health effects.
 The first emperor of a unified China, Qín Shǐ Huáng Dì—allegedly buried in a tomb that contained rivers of flowing mercury on a model of the land he ruled, representative of the rivers of China—was reportedly killed by drinking a mercury and powdered jade mixture formulated by Qin alchemists intended as an elixir of immortality.
 Khumarawayh ibn Ahmad ibn Tulun, the second Tulunid ruler of Egypt (r.
 884–896), known for his extravagance and profligacy, reportedly built a basin filled with mercury, on which he would lie on top of air-filled cushions and be rocked to sleep.

-In November 2014 "large quantities" of mercury were discovered in a chamber 60 feet below the 1800-year-old pyramid known as the Temple of the Feathered Serpent, the third-largest pyramid of Teotihuacan, Mexico, along with "jade statues, jaguar remains, a box filled with carved shells and rubber balls".
+Quantities of liquid mercury, ranging from 90 to 600 g have been recovered from a chamber 60 feet below the 1800-year-old pyramid known as the Temple of the Feathered Serpent, the third-largest pyramid of Teotihuacan, Mexico, along with "jade statues, jaguar remains, a box filled with carved shells and rubber balls".
 In Lamanai, once a major city of the Maya civilization, a pool of mercury was found under a marker in a Mesoamerican ballcourt.
+This mercury may have been used in bowls as mirrors for divinatory purposes.
+Five of these date to the Classic Period of Maya civilization (c.
+250–900) but one example predated this.

 Aristotle recounts that Daedalus made a wooden statue of Aphrodite move by pouring quicksilver in its interior.
 In Greek mythology Daedalus gave the appearance of voice in his statues using quicksilver.
 The ancient Greeks used cinnabar (mercury sulfide) in ointments; the ancient Egyptians and the Romans used it in cosmetics.
 By 500 BC mercury was used to make amalgams (Medieval Latin amalgama, "alloy of mercury") with other metals.